-In this guide, you will learn how to analyze a website by leveraging Market Intelligence.
+Learn how to analyze a website by leveraging Sales Intelligence.
 This will help you improve conversions and win more deals through a consultative approach.

 We’ll cover the following key points:

-Get started by choosing a prospect you want to engage with, either in an email, a call or in person meeting.
+Get started by choosing a prospect you want to engage with, either in an email, a call, or an in-person meeting.

-In SimilarWeb PRO, type your prospect/customer's domain in the Search Bar, and follow the instructions below.
+From the Sales Intelligence home page, type your prospect/customer's domain in the Search bar, and follow the instructions below.

 Benchmarking your prospects’ website reach and analyzing the quality of their traffic is important in understanding how effective their marketing activities are.
 This analysis will allow you to better understand the growth potential, areas for improvement, and competitor strengths.

 Use the ‘Compare’ button to add up to four additional domains as a comparison - choose websites that compete with your prospect.
 Not sure who you should use as a comparison?
 Click here to learn how to find the right competitors.

 From the left menu, select Traffic and Engagement to understand and benchmark their reach, health, and performance.

 Use the following metrics to assess your prospect’s reach and generate the right insight: